leec94/cissp-notes/isc2-study-guide-seventh-edition/README.md

 - each wire pair is twisted at a different length so signals traveling over the pairs cannot cross across pairs. the tighter the twist the more resistent the cable is to internal and external interference and crosstalk, and capacity for throughput is greater.
 - Types
-  - STP: shielded twisted-pair, the metal foil wrapper around the wires underneath the external sheath.
+  - _STP: shielded twisted-pair_, the metal foil wrapper around the wires underneath the external sheath.
-  - UTP: unshielded twisted-pair, without the foil. refers to 10Base2, 100Base-T, or 1000Base-T, all outdated.
+  - _UTP: unshielded twisted-pair_, without the foil. refers to 10Base2, 100Base-T, or 1000Base-T, all outdated.
 - Problems
   - wrong category of twisted-pair cable for high-throughput networking
   - deloyinh twisted-pair longer than max recommended length